nayan-builds/vex-exp-cup-stacker/README.md

 ## Setup Instructions

 ### Code Setup
 The code is entirely run on the VEX EXP brain and **should already be downloaded**.
-To run this, you should navigate to `Programs` on the VEX EXP brain and selected `Cup Stacker` then simply select `Run`.
+To run this, you should navigate to `Programs` on the VEX EXP brain and select `Cup Stacker` then simply select `Run`.
 If the code is not already downloaded to the brain, go to [VEXCode EXP](https://codeexp.vex.com/) and open `Cup Stacker.exppython` found in this repository.
 Connect the robot to your computer with the USB cable, then select `BRAIN` at the top right of the page and click connect, following the prompts provided.
 Once connected to the brain, click `DOWNLOAD` in the top right to download the code to the brain.

 ### Physical Setup